UA-ResearchComputing-HPC/hpc-documentation/docs/events/workshop_materials/intro_to_machine_learning/python/index.md

 1. Load these modules for GPU support.

-## Jupyter Notebooks on UArizona HPC
+## Jupyter Notebooks on Arizona HPC

-UArizona HPC provides access to Jupyter notebooks via [Open OnDemand](../../../../running_jobs/open_on_demand) (OOD).
-The following steps show how you can launch a Jupyter notebook from UArizona HPC's OOD portal:
+Arizona HPC provides access to Jupyter notebooks via [Open OnDemand](../../../../running_jobs/open_on_demand) (OOD).
+The following steps show how you can launch a Jupyter notebook from Arizona HPC's OOD portal:

 <div class="annotate" markdown>
 1. Navigate to [https://ood.hpc.arizona.edu/](https://ood.hpc.arizona.edu/).
 After login, you will see the OOD dashboard.